 It has, however, not proved difficult for batsmen, practicing a show of window dressing, to persuade the umpire in their favor.
 I watched the new law being flouted by a schoolboy in its first year during the representative school’s games at Lord’s.
-The young batsman was A. K. C. Jones from Solihull School, a player of obvious talent but one given to making an only pretense of playing at balls pitching outside but threatening the off stump.
+The young batsman was A. K. C. Jones from Solihull School, a player of obvious talent but one given to making the only pretense of playing at balls pitching outside but threatening the off stump.

 He thrust his left leg well forward to block such balls and swung his bat outside its line.
 The umpires were apparently deceived by his strokes at an imaginary ball, for they passed them as genuine attempts to play the real ball while he was scoring 53 for the English Schools Cricket Association.
-Jones went on to join Warwickshire but did not make the grade in the first-class game, for all I know because he thought too much of his pads and too little of his bat.
+Jones went on to join Warwickshire but did not make the grade in the first-class game, for all I know, because he thought too much of his pads and too little of his bat.

 While writing about the school season in the 1971 edition of Wisden, I commented at length on this pad practice, which was contrary to the intention of the lawmakers.
-It also seemed that the umpires wrongly interpreted the new law, and they appear also to be doing so today.
-This was evident during the second Test at Lord’s, where umpire David Evans seemed uncertain about the lbw law and was accordingly inconsistent.
+It also seemed that the umpires wrongly interpreted the new law, and they appear to be doing so today.
+This was evident during the second Test at Lord’s, where umpire David Evans seemed uncertain about the LBW law and was accordingly inconsistent.

-He gave Graham Gooch out when he played a stroke against Craig McDermott with the clear intention of striking the ball which came back from the off, beat his bat, and struck his left leg some inches outside the line of the stumps.
-Subsequently Lawson, by contrast, was denied lbw decisions when the batsmen made no genuine attempt to play the ball outside the off-stump but headed for the stumps.
+He gave Graham Gooch out when he played a stroke against Craig McDermott with the clear intention of striking the ball, which came back from the off, beat his bat, and struck his left leg some inches outside the line of the stumps.
+Subsequently, Lawson, by contrast, was denied LBW decisions when the batsmen made no genuine attempt to play the ball outside the off-stump but headed for the stumps.

-The method employed, a refinement of that used by Jones in 1970, was to thrust the left leg at the ball with the bat following behind and protected from the ball by that leg.
+The method employed, a refinement of that used by Jones in 1970, was to thrust the left leg at the ball, with the bat following behind and protected from the ball by that leg.
 Lawson delivers from so wide, near the return crease, that balls going straight must pitch several inches outside the line of the wicket at a fast bowler’s length in order to hit the off stump.

 At Lord’s, while McDermott was very lucky against Graham Gooch, Lawson was unlucky against others.
 Those against whom he appealed in vain were, in my view, quite blatantly merely making a pretense of attempting to play the ball.
 Short of blasting a hole through the batsman’s leg, there was no way in which the ball could get at the bat.
-That any umpire could have been deceived into thinking the batsmen’s attempts were genuine would have astonished me, if I had not recalled the 1970 schools match on the same ground.
+That any umpire could have been deceived into thinking the batsmen’s attempts were genuine would have astonished me if I had not recalled the 1970 school match on the same ground.

-Here is surely a case for reversing the long-established maxim, that the batsman should be given the benefit of the doubt, in favor of the bowler.
+Here is surely a case for reversing the long-established maxim that the batsman should be given the benefit of the doubt in favor of the bowler.
 Not that there is really any room for doubt when the front leg is planted directly in the line of the ball.
 However, in the circumstances of today’s cricket, umpires should not be too harshly judged.